 - What do designers know, think and feel about Additive Manufacturing, broader technological change and the likely evolution of product design practice?

 - Will Additive Manufacturing change product design jobs and skill requirements and how?

 - What will the implications for design education and training be?

 Our ambition in this project is to answer these questions by uncovering cutting-edge design practices in AM and studying empirically how product design is evolving; thus, defining the implications of AM for the future of the discipline.

 This project aims to provide a robust conceptual framework for understanding the impact of AM in product design practice; building a systematic methodology for studying the evolution of design practice; and presenting a new perspective through a comparative analysis of design practices across different domains and sectors.

-The data collected will be transformed into a virtual exhibition that will inform professional designers, academic research and design educators over the long term evolution of product design practice.
+The data collected will be transformed into a virtual exhibition that will inform professional designers, academic researchers and design educators about the long-term evolution of product design practice.